The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Conclusion and Future Work

 In this work, we introduce the N-Body Problem: predicting N-body parallel execution from a single egocentric video.
-We design a structured prompt that guides a VLM to reason about the spatial, object and causal constraints, predicting the parallel execution, maximising goals while respecting constraints.
-Tested on 100 videos, our experiments show the difficulty of \prob, and that Gemini 2.5 Pro can be guided by dedicated prompts to produce execution with high coverage and reasonable speed-up while maintaining low constraint violations.
+We explore a structured prompt that guides a VLM to reason about spatial, object, and causal constraints when generating parallel executions.
+Tested on 100 videos, our experiments validate~\prob, and that Gemini 2.5 Pro can be guided by dedicated prompts to produce execution with high coverage and reasonable speed-up while maintaining low constraint violations.

-While guided Gemini 2.5 Pro achieves remarkable results, we identify some of its limitations.
-For example, the model fails to maintain the exact time when needed -- \textit{e.g.}, the time where food should be boiling/brewing or in the microwave/oven is not maintained.
-Some task dependencies cannot be automatically discovered -- \textit{e.g.}, grinding coffee beans is not automatically understood as a pre-requisite to brewing coffee.
-It also relies heavily on our explicit spatial prompt to avoid spatial collisions.
-These challenges suggest avenues for future research, to better model causality for unseen activities or develop architectures with more robust intrinsic spatial reasoning capabilities.
+While guided Gemini 2.5 Pro achieves remarkable results, \prob~remains challenging.
+For example, the model struggles to maintain precise temporal requirements (e.g. boiling or brewing durations).
+Some task dependencies are also missed (e.g. grinding beans before brewing coffee).
+The model also relies heavily on our explicit spatial prompt to avoid spatial collisions.
+Finally, the assumption of exclusive object ownership may be overly restrictive for large objects (e.g. two people placing food on the same tray).

+These challenges suggest avenues for future research, to better model causality for unseen activities or develop architectures with more robust spatial reasoning capabilities.
+Testing the approach in other scenarios as well as synthesising the full parallel execution -- whether in pixel space or as fine-grained 3D interactions -- are potential directions for future work.

 \textbf{Acknowledgements} Research at Bristol is supported by EPSRC UMPIRE EP/T004991/1, EPSRC PG Visual AI EP/T028572/1.
 Research at the University of Tokyo is supported by JST ASPIRE Grant Number JPMJAP2303, JSPS KAKENHI Grant Numbers JP24K02956 and 25K24384.
 Z Zhu is supported by UoB-CSC scholarship.